Hello and welcome to my Thirty Two Mullair review.

 TOTAL after normalizing

-The Mullair feel like really well made, high quality boots - which they ought to be for the price.
+The Mullair (or 3XD depending on where you get it) feel like really well made, high quality boots - which they ought to be for the price.
 And the performance and comfort are right up there too.

 If you can live with the price and the weight, these are really nice, high quality boots, that should be able to stay with you for many a season (depending on how often you ride each season of course).